Shinobi vs. Dragon Ninja

 "Shinobi vs. Dragon Ninja" is a song by Welsh rock band Lostprophets.
 The song was released in 2001 as the first single from the band's debut studio album, The Fake Sound of Progress.
-It was the only charting single on the Billboard charts from the album, and was still on the band's tour setlist when they broke up in 2013.
+It was the only charting single on the Billboard charts from the album, and was still on the band's tour setlist until they broke up in 2013.

 Writing and production

 The band wrote the song in under an hour.
 According to frontman Ian Watkins, it is a song about nostalgia for when the band were growing up together in their home town of Pontypridd, South Wales, and was originally inspired by the Shinobi arcade game they used to play at the Park View Café in Pontypridd.
 The song's name is derived from the video games Shinobi and Bad Dudes vs. DragonNinja.

 Release and reception

 "Shinobi vs. Dragon Ninja" was released in the summer of 2001 and became the most successful song from The Fake Sound of Progress on the American rock charts.
 It appeared on Billboard magazine's Modern Rock Tracks chart at 33.
 In the United Kingdom the single peaked at 41 on the UK Singles Chart in 2001 and stayed on the charts for two weeks.
 After the release of the follow-up single "The Fake Sound of Progress" in 2002 "Shinobi vs. Dragon Ninja" re-charted and peaked at 161.
-The song was featured on the soundtrack of ATV Offroad Fury 2.